 Last week we published part one of our Beginner’s Guide to Online Video Marketing.
 If you haven’t read it yet, make sure to start there!

-You’ve made your marketing video and decided to upload it to YouTube, but you’re not done yet.
+You’ve made your commercial video and decided to upload it to YouTube, but you’re not done yet.
 Optimizing your video for search engines is an important part of the process.
 Just like any other content, video is dependent on search engines to get eyeballs, so good SEO is vital to getting your marketing video seen by your target market.
 Video SEO may sound intimidating, but it’s a lot easier to manage than you’d think.